All You Need to Know About Cross Selling Insurance

 1. Higher Revenue

 Customers who bundle policies are more likely to stay with the same insurance company longer.
 This means more consistent revenue for the insurance company.
+Not only do customers with multiple policies stay for longer, but they also tend to purchase more coverage overall.

 2. Better Risk Management